KIT-TVA/cfmtoolbox/docs/getting-started.md

 ## Installing additional plugins

-The CFM toolbox will automatically detect and load plugins that are installed in the same Python environment.
+The CFM Toolbox will automatically detect and load plugins that are installed in the same Python environment.
 This makes installing plugins as easy as running `pip3 install` with the desired plugin's name.

 For example, to install the `cfmtoolbox-hello-world-plugin` plugin, you can run: